“Should I invest or pay off debts first?”

 So, what’s the solution?

 For most people, it’s a mix of aggressively paying off high-interest debt and making minimum payments on the remaining debts.
-As you pay off the high-interest debts, you can reallocate the funds to tap into the market.
+As you pay off the high-interest debts, you can reallocate the funds to tap into the market, even if you’re not completely debt-free.

 How to Decide Whether to Invest or Pay Off Debts First